dmch2014/planets/README.md

 # Planets

-Planets is a project to learn git while learning about planets too Following the great course from https://swcarpentry.github.io/git-novice/instructor/index.html
+Planets is a project to learn git while learning about planets too.
+Following the great course from https://swcarpentry.github.io/git-novice/instructor/index.html

 ## Installation